notshriram/Graphics/README.md

 # Graphics w/ glew,glm & SDL
-Essentially me trying to learn how to use OpenGL using glew,glm and SDL includes all copying and linking of header files and libraries premade.
+Essentially me trying to learn how to use OpenGL using glew,glm and SDL.
+This includes all copying and linking of header files and libraries premade.

 the Display class, for example, is thus: